-Using Twitter for Business?
-Here Are My Personal Guidelines For Following People
+Here Are The Personal Rules I Use For Following People on Twitter

 If you are using Twitter for business, you need to set up some rules to follow.
 Here’s what I did, and more importantly, why I did it.

-First off, it’s obvious that some people seem to think they are really doing well when they get thousands of people following them on Twitter (or any other social network for that matter).
+First off, it’s obvious that some people seem to think they are really doing well when they get thousands of people following them on Twitter.

 Well, I’m not one of those people.
 In fact, I regularly go into my Twitter account and unfollow some people, and in some cases, block people from following me.

 Because I’m selective.
-A lot of stuff on Twitter doesn’t add value, and I don’t follow people who fill my Twitter timeline constant sales messages.
+A lot of stuff on Twitter doesn’t add value, and I don’t follow people who fill my feed with constant sales messages.

-I understand the marketing value of Twitter, but Twitter is not a free marketing billboard.
+I understand the marketing value, but Twitter is not a free marketing billboard.
 If you want to market on Twitter, buy an ad.

 My first rule is that the people I follow on Twitter must be engaging.
 If all you’re going to do is tweet (or re-tweet) famous quotes sandwiched between blatant sales messages, don’t expect me to follow you back.